bgrimstad/splinter/README.md

 * You may have to add -static as a flag to your linker if you are compiling with MinGW.
 * C++11 must be enabled.
-* Remember to add the Eigen directory to your include path.
 * If you get asked to specify where CMake is located, then you can typically find the file cmake.exe in C:\Program Files (x86)\CMake\bin.